sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 When user with the correspond permission is doing upgrade from image with password hardening enable to password enable as well, the configuration related to the feature should be remain the same as was set before the update.

 When user is doing upgrade from image with password hardening feature disable to enable, old password will remain exactly as was set before, the feature is setting rules/policies to new passwords or to new users, so old passwords will remained as was set before.

+Upgrade image from feature enable to image with feature disable, from the security POV should assume that the user that is doing this image update have the corresponding permissions.
+From the feature POV, old password records that were set using the feature will remain the same, and new passwords will be set without the password hardening policies, because the feature is disable in the new image.

 Note:
 First time, the default password will remained the same, even when the feature is enabled, and if the user will like to have a secure password he will need to change it, and in result that the feature is enabled the current policies will required an strong password this time.